 Regular worming treatments are important for your pet and their frequency is dictated by your pet's lifestyle.
 High worm burdens can caused digestive problems and weight loss.

 Certain roundworms can also be very harmful to people, especially young children.
 Worm eggs are passed which stick to their fur and can be easily transferred when a child touches the animal and licks their fingers!

 Puppies and kittens should be wormed every 2 weeks until they are 12 weeks old then monthly until 6 months old.
 Their adult worming programme should be every 3-6 months depending on lifestyle and a personal risk assessment.

 A microchip enables you and your pet's details to be logged onto an international database.
-A unique number is coded onto the chip which is implanted under the skin which can be read using a special scanning devise.
-This will allow your pet to be re united with you if it becomes lost or is involved in an accident.
-It can also be used to identify your pet if it is stolen.
-Pets can be microchippped during a routine consultation or during surgery.
-It is an ideal time to have your pet microchipped during their neutering procedure.
+A unique number is coded onto the chip which is implanted under the skin which can be read using a special scanning device.
+This will allow your pet to be re united with you if it becomes lost, is involved in an accident or is stolen.

-Due to current FSA regulations, we are unable to recommend anyindividual insurance companies, but we are allowed to discuss different policy options and would strongly recommend insurance for any unforeseen bills!
+Due to current FSA regulations, we are unable to recommend any individual insurance companies, but we are allowed to discuss different policy types and would strongly recommend that you do take out pet insurance to help with any unforeseen bills!

 We are happy to complete your pet’s insurance form if you need to make a claim.
 Please click/tap below for further information.